couchbaselabs/sdk-rfcs/draft/0002-subdocapi.md

 * `MutationSpec.counter(path, delta)`.
 See `counter_in`
 * `MutationSpec.remove(path)`.
 See `remove_in`

-### `LookupResultSpec`
+### `LookupResult`
 This object represents a result for a single path when using `lookup_in`.
-It contains four fields:
+It contains at least two fields:

-* `path`: the path that was looked up for this result.
-* `operation`: a representation of the actual lookup operation that was attempted by the associated spec (can be the memcached opcode or preferably an enum or user-friendlier representation).
 * `status`: The error code for the operation.
 If the path exists, this should contain an object or value which indicates "Success" (this can be a NULL or empty value to indicate no error)
 * `value`: The value for the path.
 This is always empty when using `exists`.

+Optionally and for developers convenience, implementations can also add two fields:

+* `path`: the path that was looked up for this result.
+* `operation`: a representation of the actual lookup operation that was attempted by the associated spec (can be the memcached opcode or preferably an enum or user-friendlier representation).

 The implementation of this as a concrete type is _optional_.
-Python for example simply exposes this as a tuple of `(error, value)`
+Python for example simply exposes this as a tuple of `(error, value)`.

+Implementing as a concrete type can open the possibility to offer convenience methods such as `exists()` or `valueOrThrow()` (see Java specifics).

 ### `lookup_in(docid, lookup_specs...)`